 Detailed Enrolment Instructions

 On this page you will find the detailed instructions for academic enrolment.
-For more concise instructions, see Enrolment to the University.
+For a more concise list of the basic steps, see Enrolment to the University.

 1. Enrolment requirement